chrisjdavies/vscode-copy-snippet/README.md

 1. Spaces are used to indent the selection.
 2. Ellipses delimit separate regions.

-## Commands

-Copy Snippet adds the following commands to the command palette:

-- Copy Snippet: Copy with path
-- Copy Snippet: Copy

-## Why?

-My use case is for writing vulnerability reports on software where it's helpful to include code snippets.
-It helps with clarity in reports to only include the relevant lines of code -- and so this is what the extension is for.

 The default indentation included by Copy Snippet is designed to be handy for numbering lines: